AlexPD93/dxw-take-home-challenge/README.md

 - [x] Partial matching is available (e.g. if a user searches for “DC”, results are returned for both “DCMS” and “DCLG”)

+## How to run locally
+- Open your chosen terminal.
+- Copy the url of this repository.
+- Clone the repo onto your computer.

 ## Improvements
 - Add styling to dropdown menu.
 - Add styling to make the page look nicer.